Find Affordable College Courses

 58 Yearly Graduations

 The 19th most popular school in the country for engineering-related fields majors who are seeking their master's degree is University of Louisville.
 Roughly 22,200 attend the school each year.
-The average in-state tuition for full-time undergraduates is $12,174 per year, while in-state graduate students, on average, pay $13,524 per year.
-During the 2020-2021 academic year, 58 people received their master's degree in engineering-related fields from UofL.
-Of these students, 29% were women and 21% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $12,632 per year, while in-state graduate students, on average, pay $14,222 per year.
+During the most recent year for which we have data, 58 people received their master's degree in engineering-related fields from UofL.
+About 33% of this group were women, and 37% were students from an underrepresented racial-ethnic group.
+Those who complete their master's degree in engineering-related fields at University of Louisville make a median salary of 105,490.

 Below are some popular majors that are similar to engineering-related fields that offer master’s degrees.